vttale/serve-stale/README.md

    also rate limits further queries from any client that honors the TTL, such as a forwarding resolver.

-   Apart from timers, one more implementation consideration is the use of stale nameserver addresses for lookups.
+   Another implementation consideration is the use of stale nameserver addresses for lookups.
 This is mentioned explicitly because, in some resolvers, getting the addresses for nameservers is a separate path from a normal cache lookup.
 If authoritative server addresses are not able to be refreshed, resolution can possibly still be successful if the authoritative servers themselves are up.
 For instance, consider an attack on a top-level domain that takes its nameservers offline; serve-stale resolvers that had expired glue addresses for subdomains within that TLD would still be able to resolve names within those subdomains, even those it had not previously looked up.

+   The directive in Section 4 that only NoError and NXDomain responses should invalidate any previously associated answer stems from the fact that no other RCODEs which a resolver normally encounters makes any assertions regarding the name in the question or any data associated with it.
+This comports with existing resolver behavior where a failed lookup (say, during pre-fetching) doesn't impact the existing cache state.
+Some authoritative servers operators have said that they would prefer stale answers to be used in the event that their servers are responding but not giving true authoritative answers.

+   Since the goal of serve-stale is to provide resiliency for all obvious errors to refresh data, these other RCODEs are treated as though they are equivalent to not getting an authoritative response.
+   Although NXDomain for a previously existing name might well be an error, it is not handled that way because there is no effective way to tell the operator intent for legitimate cases versus error cases.

+   During discussion in dnsop it was suggested that Refused from all authorities should be treated, from a serve-stale perspective, as though it were equivalent to NXDomain because it represents an explicit signal to take down the zone from servers that still have the zone's delegation pointed to them.
+Refused, however, is also overloaded to mean multiple possible failures which could represent transient configuration failures.
+Operational experience has shown that purposefully returning Refused is a poor way to achieve an explicit takedown of a zone compared to either updating the delegation or returning NXDomain with a suitable SOA for extended negative caching.
+Implementers may nonetheless wish to consider whether to treat all authorities returning Refused as preempting the use of stale data.

 7. Implementation Caveats

-   Stale data is used only when refreshing has failed, in order to adhere to the original intent of the design of the DNS and the behaviour expected by operators.
+   Stale data is used only when refreshing has failed in order to adhere to the original intent of the design of the DNS and the behaviour expected by operators.
 If stale data were to always be used immediately and then a cache refresh attempted after the client response has been sent, the resolver would frequently be sending data that it would have had no trouble refreshing.
 As modern resolvers use techniques like pre-fetching and request coalescing for efficiency, it is not necessary that every client request needs to trigger a new lookup flow in the presence of stale data, but rather that a good-faith effort has been recently made to refresh the stale data before it is delivered to any client.
-The recommended period between attempting refreshes is 30 seconds.

    It is important to continue the resolution attempt after the stale response has been sent, until the query resolution timeout, because